labarilem/notes/notes/building-microservices/integration.md

 ### Client libraries

 Client libraries can cause coupling between services and clients.
-To limit this danger, it's best if different developer teams develop the server API and the client library: this way there should be no "logic leaks" from the server into the client.
+To limit this danger, it's best if different developer teams develop the server API and the client library: this way there should be no *logic leaks* from the server into the client.
 It's also important to give clients control on when to upgrade their client libraries, to avoid coupling in deploys.

 ## Access by Reference